 Golden Goose Retailers: Where To Look

-My favorite sites to scour for Golden Goose sneakers included Ssense, Italist, FarFetch and Shopbop–mainly because of their amazing selection and sales.
+My favorite sites to scour for Golden Goose sneakers include Ssense, Italist, FarFetch and Shopbop–mainly because of their amazing selection and sales.
 I also set an alert on a number of different sites like ShopStyle so that any new deals on these shoes would come through directly to my email and I’d know about them right away.

 The only issue is that if you see a pair of Golden Goose shoes on their site in your size, you have to think pretty quickly because they go really fast.
-I missed out on three pairs of sneakers because by the time I found my size and made it to online checkout, they were already gone.
+I actually missed out on three pairs of sneakers because by the time I found my size and made it to online checkout, they were already gone.